Friday, 31 July 2015

 We had a leisurely picnic lunch beside the Firehole River.
 When I put my feet into the river while reading my book I found that it was remarkably warm.
 When we continued on to the Grand Prismatic Spring we found out why - the river is fed by several large hot springs.

 I have never seen anything like the Grand Prismatic Spring.
-Rather that visit it by the official boardwalk route, we followed a tip in the guidebook by parking further up the road and walking the first part of the fairy pools trail.
+Rather than visit it by the official boardwalk route, we followed a tip in the guidebook by parking further up the road and walking the first part of the fairy pools trail.
 Then, ignoring warning signs, we climbed up a small but steep and dusty hill to view it from above.
 I'm so glad that we did, we could see all of its bright colours; blue in the centre of the spring which became turquoise and green at the edges, then the ground around it was ringed with yellow and orange where the acidic mineral waters spill over to stain the ground.
 With the steam rising above it the spring is a very beautiful sight.

 Our next port of call was Old Faithful - well we couldn't miss that out could we?
 It isn't the biggest or most frequent geyser in Yellowstone but it is very regular (about every ninety minutes) and very, very famous.
 We noticed that crowds were gathering so we got ourselves ice creams and sat down to wait for about 15 minutes (information boards in the surrounding buildings predict the time of the next eruption).
 Sure enough the cry went up of "There she goes!"and jets of steam and boiling water shot up hundreds of feet into the air for about five minutes.
 Very impressive.